smaremanda/add-in-docs/outlook/read/get-attachments-of-an-outlook-item.md

 To send attachment information to the remote service, you use the following properties and function:

 - [Office.context.mailbox.ewsUrl](https://dev.outlook.com/reference/add-ins/Office.context.mailbox.html%28Office.15%29.md) property â€” Provides the URL of Exchange Web Services (EWS) on the Exchange server that hosts the mailbox.
-Your service uses this URL to call the[ExchangeService.GetAttachments](http://msdn.microsoft.com/en-us/library/office/dn600509%28v=exchg.80%29.aspx)[EWS Managed API](http://msdn.microsoft.com/library/c2267733-6f4f-49e5-9614-1e4a24c3af1a%28Office.15%29.aspx) method or the[GetAttachment](http://msdn.microsoft.com/en-us/library/24d10a15-b942-415e-9024-a6375708f326%28Office.15%29.aspx) EWS operation.
+Your service uses this URL to call the [ExchangeService.GetAttachments](http://msdn.microsoft.com/en-us/library/office/dn600509%28v=exchg.80%29.aspx)[EWS Managed API](http://msdn.microsoft.com/library/c2267733-6f4f-49e5-9614-1e4a24c3af1a%28Office.15%29.aspx) method or the [GetAttachment](http://msdn.microsoft.com/en-us/library/24d10a15-b942-415e-9024-a6375708f326%28Office.15%29.aspx) EWS operation.

-- [Office.context.mailbox.item.attachments](https://dev.outlook.com/reference/add-ins/Office.context.mailbox.item.html%28Office.15%29.md) property â€” Gets an array of[AttachmentDetails](https://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) objects, one for each attachment to the item.
+- [Office.context.mailbox.item.attachments](https://dev.outlook.com/reference/add-ins/Office.context.mailbox.item.html%28Office.15%29.md) property â€” Gets an array of [AttachmentDetails](https://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) objects, one for each attachment to the item.

 - [Office.context.mailbox.getCallbackTokenAsync](https://dev.outlook.com/reference/add-ins/Office.context.mailbox.html%28Office.15%29.md) function â€” Makes an asynchronous call to the Exchange server that hosts the mailbox to get a callback token that the server sends back to the Exchange server to authenticate a request for an attachment.